DevMoicas/SocialMoi/readme.txt

 4. I created this project as a way to practice and improve my skills.
 However, there are other similar tools available, like Linktree.

+5. For this app, i used the API from instagram in meta developers.